Is it easy to go from a small home studio owner to a Host Studio for one of the most prestigious Pilates Teacher Training Programs?

-Most people would say that it is impossible but I have a real life example that would prove the opposite.
+Most people would say that it is not impossible, but I have a real-life example that would prove the opposite.

 In 2016 I received an email from Erica Walters, she needed help with her home studio website and she hired PilatesBridge website services for the job.
-Over the past couple of years I was managing Erica’s website and saw an amazing and inspiring growth.
-She went from teaching Pilates in her basement home studio (while caring for her then 2-year-old son) to running a storefront Classical Pilates studio in Louisville KY equipped with state-of-the-art Pilates apparatus.
-Her studio has also become the host center for the Pilates Center of Boulder.
-I would like to embarrass Erica a little bit and call her a super woman (she does not know that I am writing this intro for her:-)
+Over the past few years, I was managing Erica’s studio website and saw amazing and inspiring growth.
+She went from teaching Pilates in her basement (while caring for her then 2-year-old son) to running a storefront Classical Pilates studio in Louisville KY equipped with state-of-the-art GRATZ Pilates apparatus.
+Her studio has also become the host center for Alycea Ungaro’s Real Pilates Teacher Training Program.
+I would like to embarrass Erica a little bit and call her a superwoman (she does not know that I am writing this intro for her:-)

-While Erica’s accomplishments are truly extraordinary I feel that her story is very similar to the stories of many Pilates teachers out there.
-In fact, when Sunni Almond from Going More Joe asked her to share her Pilates journey she didn’t see why anyone would be interested in it.
-So I will let her take her take the “podium” and share her story with us.
+While Erica’s accomplishments are truly extraordinary, I feel that her story is very similar to the stories of many Pilates teachers out there.
+In fact, when I asked her to share her Pilates journey, she didn’t see why anyone would be interested in it.
+So, I will let her take the “podium” and share her story with us.
 Be inspired!

 Halfway through my sophomore year of college, I was a tad chubby from all the partying and non-activity.
 I had a great idea one day that I could be an aerobics instructor!
 How hard could it be, right?
 I applied at the gym closest to campus and they gave me an audition.
 I had no idea what I was doing but I could hit the beat of the music and understood an 8-count.
 I also made it up as I went along.
 They loved it and hired me.
 Looking back, it makes me laugh because I had no business teaching with no certification.
 But I was 19 and they didn’t care; I had full classes every night of the week and was thrilled the chub was gone.